ndd21/PHYS281/docs/glossary.md

 Something, for example a function or module, that is defined within any Python installation and is therefore available to use in any Python code.

+## Call

+Call refers to using a function.
+For example, if you ran `print("Hello")` you could also say that you "called" the `print` function.

 ## Child

 A class that inherits attributes from a [parent](#parent) class, sometimes known as a subclass.